-Should you be alarmed when mushrooms grow on the base of your tree?
+Should you be concerned when mushrooms grow on the base of your tree?
 Well, it depends on the type.
 Most mushrooms are harmless and are not a cause for alarm.
-However, we wanted to discuss one species of mushrooms called the honey fungus.
-This variety is bad news, and you must take remediation steps if you spot them on your tree.
+However, we wanted to discuss one species called the honey fungus mushroom.
+This type is bad news, and you must take remediate action if you spot them on your tree.

-The honey fungus is known for attacking tree roots and eating away at the wood and bark.
-This drastically weakens the tree’s base so it might give way and topple over.
-When our emergency tree service team removes decaying and dead trees, they often spot remnants of honey mushroom growth.
+The honey fungus is known for targeting tree roots and eating away at the wood and bark.
+This gradually weakens the tree’s base, eventually causing it to give way and topple over.
+When our emergency tree service removes decaying trees, they often spot signs of honey mushroom growth.

-The fungus often grows on oak and birch trees, both of which are common here in the Lake Stevens area.
+The fungus often grows on oak and birch trees, both of which are typical here in the Lake Stevens region.
 They also grow around fruit trees and hedge plants.

 What Does the Honey Fungus Look Like?

 The stem is distinct for its whitish ring.
-The top is also usually flat rather than dome-shaped when fully grown.
-Inflicted trees may also exhibit unusually small and pale leaves.
+The top is also flat and not dome-shaped when fully grown.
+Infected trees may exhibit unusually small and pale leaves.

-The mushroom grows in clusters which have a distinctively sweet scent, hence the name.
-In case you’re wondering, this mushroom is generally considered edible as long as it’s thoroughly cooked.
-With that in mind, however, we highly caution against eating any mushroom growing off the base of your tree.
+The mushroom grows in clusters and has a honey-like scent, hence the name.
+In case you’re wondering, this mushroom is generally safe for human consumption as long as it’s thoroughly cooked.
+With that in mind, however, we caution against eating any mushroom growing off the base of your tree.

 Discourage honey fungus growth by adhering to the following: